ASKurz/blogdown/content/blog/2021-07-12-got-overdispersion-try-observation-level-random-effects-with-the-poisson-lognormal-mixture/index.md

 ## What?

-One of [Tristan Mahr](https://twitter.com/tjmahr)’s recent Twitter threads almost broke my brain.
+One of [Tristan Mahr](https://twitter.com/tjmahr)’s recent Twitter threads almost broke my brain.[^1]

-{{% tweet user="SolomonKurz" id="1413186646783242242" %}}

 It turns out that you can use random effects on cross-sectional count data.
 Yes, that’s right.
 Each count gets its own random effect.
 Some people call this observation-level random effects and it can be a tricky way to handle overdispersion.
 The purpose of this post is to show how to do this and to try to make sense of what it even means.

 ## Background

 First, I should clarify a bit.
 Mahr’s initial post and much of the thread to follow primarily focused on counts within the context of binomial data.
 If you’ve ever read a book on the generalized linear model (GLM), you know that the two broad frameworks for modeling counts are as binomial or Poisson.
-The basic difference is if your counts are out of a known number of trials (e.g., I got 3 out of 5 questions correct in my pop quiz, last week[^1]), the binomial is generally the way to go.
-However, if your counts aren’t out of a well-defined total (e.g., I drank 1497 cups of coffee[^2], last year), the Poisson distribution offers a great way to think about your data.
+The basic difference is if your counts are out of a known number of trials (e.g., I got 3 out of 5 questions correct in my pop quiz, last week[^2]), the binomial is generally the way to go.
+However, if your counts aren’t out of a well-defined total (e.g., I drank 1497 cups of coffee[^3], last year), the Poisson distribution offers a great way to think about your data.
 In this post, we’ll be focusing on Poisson-like counts.

 The Poisson distribution is named after the French mathematician [Siméon Denis Poisson](https://upload.wikimedia.org/wikipedia/commons/e/e8/E._Marcellot_Siméon-Denis_Poisson_1804.jpg), who lived and died about 200 years ago.
 Poisson’s distribution is valid for non-negative integers, which is basically what counts are.
 The distribution has just one parameter, `\(\lambda\)`, which controls both its mean and variance and imposes the assumption that the mean of your counts is the same as the variance.
 On the one hand, this is great because it keeps things simple–parsimony and all.
 On the other hand, holding the mean and variance the same is a really restrictive assumption and it just doesn’t match up well with a lot of real-world data.